Lorantine/derogam/README.md

 - 1 Small Freighter (Derogam Gatherer (implemented))
 - 1 Medium Freighter (Derogam Collector (implemented))
 - 1 Large Freighter (Derogam Hoarder (implemented))

+I may also make a different-style line of ships for a sub-faction (no spoilers here at all).

 # License